xarray-contrib/xarray-simlab/doc/develop.rst

 the conda-forge_ channel.
 For development purpose, you might consider installing the packages in a new conda environment::

-  $ conda create -n xarray-simlab_dev python=3.6 numpy xarray -c conda-forge
+  $ conda create -n xarray-simlab_dev python=3.6 attrs numpy xarray -c conda-forge
   $ source activate xarray-simlab_dev

 Then install xarray-simlab locally using ``pip``::